Raj-Aditya-27/Raj-Aditya-27/README.md

 ## Welcome to My GitHub!

-I'm Aditya Raj, a final-year student passionate about web development and building intuitive, user-friendly web experiences.
+I'm Aditya Raj, passionate about web development and building intuitive, user-friendly web experiences.

 I love exploring new technologies and staying up to date with the ever-evolving world of web development.